dnjackson/eos/content/drafts/Noosphere.md

 **Technical issue**.
 Because concepts express state so abstractly (as relations), the difference between the key/principal relationship being in a global table and being carried by (a representation of) the principal itself isn’t made.
 This is a bit weird.
 For now, I’m not sure how to express the fact that the key is a name, except to provide an action to find a principal given a key, which is the quintessential naming lookup (and would presumably be missing in a key directory).

 **Design question**.
 I’ve declared the key/principal relations to be static in both directions, which means that (a) you can’t assign a new key to an existing principal, and (b) you can’t assign a new principal to an existing key (even its principal no longer exists).
 If not, Noosphere would break because references to notebooks would change in meaning over time.
-Notebook owners will have to make sure they run key generation just once and look after their private keys carefully!
+Notebook owners will have to make sure they do key generation just once and save their private keys carefully!

-Content addressable names and public key names are not mnemonic, so Noosphere introduces user-defined shorthands:
+Content-addressable names and public-key names are not mnemonic, so Noosphere introduces user-defined shorthands:

 	concept Shorthand [Context, Object]
+	purpose mnemonic, local naming of objects
+	principle
+	  // if you bind a short to an object
+	  // you can then look it up with that short bind (c, o, s); lookup (c, s, o') {o = o'}
 	state
 	  resolve: Context, Short -> one Object
 	actions
-	  createContext (out c: Context)
-	    // create new context for resolving shorthands deleteContext (c: Context)
-	    // remove context and all its shorthands createShorthand (c: Context, o: Object, out s: Short)
+	  bind (c: Context, o: Object, out s: Short)
+	    // set shorthand for o in context c to be s
-	    // store new shorthand for object o in context c deleteShorthand (c: Context, s: Short)
+	    // remove bindings for existing objects named s in c unbind (c: Context, s: Short)
 	    // remove shorthand s from context c lookup (c: Context, s: Short, out o: Object)
-	     // remove shorthand s from context c
+	    // return object with shorthand s in context c

 **Design issue: uniqueness**.
 In a given context, a shorthand must name a unique object but the same shorthand can name different objects in different contexts.
-Shorthands are not canonical: the same object can have multiple shorthand names, even in the same context.
+Shorthands (unlike content addresses) are not canonical: the same object can have multiple shorthand names, even in the same context.

 **Design issue: mutability**.
 The shorthand mapping is not static: a shorthand can name different objects at different times.
 In fact, this will be essential in Noosphere, since this will allow a shorthand to refer to the latest version of a note.

 **Technical issue: naming names**.
 The target of a shorthand, represented by the type variable *Object*, may itself be a name in another naming concept.

 **Technical issue: shorthand name type**.
-The *Short* type is abstracted here, but will usually just be a text string.
+The *Short* will usually just be a text string, but since no properties of the name beyond equality are assumed, the type is abstracted here.

-**Technical issue: allocating contexts**.
-The concept is generic in *Context*, anticipating the decision that a notebook will be a context.
-This means that some clever synchronization will be needed, so that a context doesn’t get allocated in two concepts at once.

 Noosphere has a simple kind of versioning, in which notes can point to their prior versions.
 I’ll model that with a generic versioning concept: